 - What looks and fits best in the design of the invitation (and other stationery)

 The key is really not to overthink it.
-If something sounds right, and looks good on then go for it.
+If something sounds right, and looks good on the invitation, then go for it.
 It’s your big day, do it your way.

 I hope you’ve found this blog exploring which name goes first on a wedding invitation helpful.
 If you are in the throes of putting together the wording for your invitations then do head over and have a look at my other blogs that will help you too.

 I love to work with couples all over the UK to create the perfect suite of wedding invitations and stationery.
 I hand make all of my designs using eco friendly recycled card and plantable seed paper.
 If you’d like to find out more about how I can help you, please do get in touch.